Therapeutic Approach

 Experience a greater sense of calm and openness in natural surroundings

-Sessions may include natural grounding tools or nature-based metaphors that deepen the therapeutic experience.🌍 Flexible, Inspiring Environments
+Grounding Through Nature – Sessions may include natural grounding tools or nature-based metaphors to deepen the therapeutic experience

-Walk and Talk Therapy offers a refreshing, holistic alternative to traditional therapy—ideal for those who feel more at ease in motion and in nature.
+Walk & Talk Therapy offers a refreshing, holistic alternative to traditional therapy and is ideal for those who feel more at ease in motion and in nature.

 Somatic